Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/area/introduction.rst

 ************

 The *Area* lamp simulates light originating from a surface (or surface-like) emitter.
-For example, a TV screen, your supermarket's neon lamps, a window, or a cloudy sky are just a few types of area lamp.
+For example, a TV screen, office neon lamps, a window, or a cloudy sky are just a few types of area lamp.
 The area lamp produces shadows with soft borders by sampling a lamp along a grid the size of which is defined by the user.
 This is in direct contrast to point-like artificial lights which produce sharp borders.